Do you take time every day to enjoy the small things in life?

-However, oftentimes when we reminisce, it is the seemingly small, everyday moments that have truly made up the fabric of our lives.
+However, we often reminisce about enjoying the small things in life, those everyday moments that have made up the fabric of our lives.

 Kurt Vonnegut said, “Enjoy the little things in life because one day you’ll look back and realize they were the big things.”